Summer: (Sept-April) Frequent rain and thunderstorms; days and nights are very hot, but cooling off after rain spells.

 Pula (P) = 100 thebe.
 Notes are in denominations of P100, 50, 20 and 10.
 Coins are in denominations of P5, 2 and 1, and 50, 25, 10 and 5 thebe.

 About Botswana Travel

-Makgadikgadi Pans: Makgadikgadi Pans have a fascinating geological history.
+Makgadikgadi Pan: Makgadikgadi Pan has a fascinating geological history.
 The area was once part of an ancient lake that dried up some 10,000 years ago.
-It is composed of many pans with sandy desert in between.
-The pans are like no other place on Earth – utterly desolate until the rains come between December and April.
-The largest single pan is about 1,930 square miles, and is often covered with water.
-Makgadikgadi Pans is the largest salt flat complex in the world.
-The area is home to one of Africa’s biggest zebra populations.
-In the dry season, the Boteti River on the edge of the pans becomes very important in providing an area for wildlife to congregate, since most seasonal ponds and drainages are devoid of water.
+It is composed of many smaller pans with sandy desert in between.
+The pans are utterly desolate until the rains arrive each year between December and April.
+The largest single pan is about 5,000 square kilometers/1,930 square miles, and is often covered with water.
+The area is home to one of Africa’s biggest zebra populations and experiences the largest seasonal zebra migration in Southern Africa in November and again in March or April.
+In the dry season, which runs May through October, seasonal ponds and channels are devoid of water.
+During that time, the Boteti River on the edge of the pans becomes a vital water resource for wildlife.

-Mashatu Game Reserve: In a remote corner of Botswana, where the Limpopo and Shashe rivers meet, Mashatu Game Reserve boasts a wilderness terrain of savannas, riverine forests, marshland, open plains and sandstone outcrops.
+Mashatu Game Reserve: In a remote southern corner of Botswana, where the Limpopo and Shashe rivers meet, Mashatu Game Reserve boasts a wilderness terrain of savannas, riverine forests, marshland, open plains and sandstone outcrops.
 The privately owned land shelters lion, giraffe, eland, cheetah, ostrich and kori bustard.
-At night, bat-eared fox, African wildcat and leopard search for prey.
-Some 366 species of birds have been identified.
-The reserve has the largest single population (more than 500) of elephants on privately owned land.
-In this brilliant setting, one can discover unspoiled landscapes in 4 x 4 vehicles, on walking safaris, by mountain bikes or horseback.
+At night, bat-eared fox, African wildcat and leopard prowl for prey.
+The reserve has recorded some 366 species of birds.
+In this brilliant setting, one can discover unspoiled landscapes on horseback, mountain bikes and 4 x 4 vehicle, as well as on walking safaris.